da99/moron_text/README.md

     Choose One: fav_fruit

-    Which is your favorite fruit?
+    "Which is your favorite fruit?"

-    o: Apple.
+    o: "apple"
-    o: Orange.
+    o: "orange"
     merge: previous answers.
-    o: Other.
+    o: "Write in:" one_line_text

     When selection is none of the below: